 - Worked for the successful defendant group in the largest ever claim c£500m brought under POCA against the National Crime Agency

 - Leading representation of a group of 14 Claimants in the renewable energy sector against the UK Government, seeking more than £200m of damages under the Human Rights Act in relation to changes in renewable energy subsidies.
+The case was identified by The Lawyer magazine as one of the top 20 cases to shape the legal landscape in 2018.

 - Acted successfully for Sonja Kohn who was the principal defendant in the largest claim brought to trial in the UK in relation to the collapse of Madoff securities